top of page

 Application Deadline: Applications usually close in February.

-The National Institutes of Health High School Summer Internship Program (HS-SIP) offers an excellent opportunity for 11th and 12th graders to immerse themselves in full-time pharmaceutical research at various NIH Institutes and Centers, predominantly based at the main campus in Bethesda, MD.
-Under the guidance of a Principal Investigator (PI), you will join research groups focusing on diverse scientific disciplines such as biomedical, behavioral, and social sciences.
+HS-SIP offers an excellent opportunity for 11th and 12th graders to conduct pharmaceutical research at various NIH Institutes and Centers.
+Under the guidance of a Principal Investigator (PI), you will join research groups focusing on scientific disciplines such as biomedical, behavioral, and social sciences.
 HS-SIP offers research opportunities in biology, engineering, epidemiology, psychology, mathematics, chemistry, pharmaceutical sciences, nursing, physics, computer science, bioinformatics, and other health-related fields.
-This hands-on experience will provide you with focused mentorship and a deeper understanding of practical applications in biology, chemistry, and pharmaceutical sciences.
+HS-SIP enhances your professional development through educational and career advising.
+The program offers the chance to present your research at the Summer Poster Day.
+HS-SIP is highly competitive, with an acceptance rate of around 7%.

 Location: University of Chicago Medical Center, Chicago, IL